beqare/SpotifyAdBlocker/README.md

 Install the [Tampermonkey Addon](https://www.tampermonkey.net/) for your browser.

-### Step 2: Install
+### Step 2: Install the Script

-Download the latest version from [grasyfork](https://greasyfork.org/de/scripts/501822-spotify-adblocker)
+Download the latest version of SpotifyAdBlocker from [grasyfork](https://greasyfork.org/de/scripts/501822-spotify-adblocker)

 ---